-1. Completion of sixty (60) semester hours of work consisting of courses in which the principal design is for a baccalaureate pro-

-- 2. One half of the required semester hours must be completed in residence at North Iowa Area Community College including 15 of the last 30 semester hours. - 3.
+- 1. Completion of sixty (60) semester hours of work consisting of courses in which the principal design is for a baccalaureate program. - 2.
+One half of the required semester hours must be completed in residence at North Iowa Area Community College including 15 of the last 30 semester hours. - 3.
 A minimum cumulative grade point average of 2.00 (C).
 Includes transfer work from other institutions. - 4.
-Completion of the following general education core with a minimum of 40 semester hours.
+Completion of the following general education core with a minimum of 40 semester hours. - a.
+Communications8 s.h.
+This requirement can be satisfied by baccalaureate-oriented communications or speech courses with a minimum of two courses in English

-á a.
-Communications 8 s.h.

-This requirement can be satisfied by baccalaureate e-oriented commu

-nications or speech courses with a minimum of two courses in English

-composition.

-Ł b.
-Social Sciences 8 s.h.

-a Uumanitiaa 0 a h

 b.
 Social Sciences 8 s.h.

 c.
-Humanities 8 s.h.
+Humanities

 d.
 Natural Sciences 8 s.h.

 Must include one math and one science course

 e.
-Distributed Requirement .....
+Distributed Requirement 8 s.h.

 To be taken from among the four divisions above.